twoBirds/twobirds-core/README.md

 	document.body
 );
 ```
-same as above, but done at run-time in an event handler or instance method of another tB instance - hence: recursive!
+same as above, but done at run-time in an event handler or instance method of another tB instance - hence: a page can be built top-down recursively!

 #### 2.) a selector to adress instances of these objects on the page